lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 	•	Can I identify the prevalence of various genres?
 (Topic modelling of titles) i.e., the most popular genres

+	•	What do we do about Thomas Paine vs William Blake?

 ## lit review ##